-Christmas begins on Christmas Eve, December 24, and is then celebrated for two more days, until the 26th of December.
+Christmas begins on Christmas Eve, December 24, and is celebrated for three days, until the 26th of December.
 The 25th of December is also called the first day, the 26th of December is also called the second day of Christmas.
 After Easter, Christmas is the most important festival in Christianity.
 It celebrates the birth of Jesus Christ.
 The people had been waiting a long time for a savior to help them in their time of need.